| Steven Churchill |

 So, the show was a big success in all respects.

-Following the 2004 show, Steven decided to produce a second exhibit.
+Following the 2004 show, Steven and his team decided to produce a second exhibit.
 The Art of Photography Show 2006

 was an international exhibition of photographic art which took place April 20 - June 4, 2006